TL;DR:

 Start Building!

-Any developer can use Orca Text-to-Speech under Picovoice’s Forever-Free Plan.
+Any developer can use Orca Streaming Text-to-Speech under Picovoice’s Forever-Free Plan.
 No credit card is required.
 No machine learning expertise is needed.
 It’s ready in just a few lines of code.

-o = pvorca.create(access_key)
+orca = pvorca.create(access_key)

-speech = o.synthesize(text)
+speech = stream.synthesize(